0Hughman0/Flask-Spark/README.md

 # Flask Spark
-### Bring together dynamic and static sites driven by Flask
+### Bridging the gap between static and dynamic flavoured flask apps

-Flask spark aims to make it easier to build a flask site with static pages integrated.

-It allows the flask templating engine to be used to render static templates.
+Flask Spark aims to make it easier to add static content to a flask app.
+To do this, it makes the powerful Jinja2 templating engine available to static templates outside of your regular flask app called `Pages`.

-It also provides an erm... novel way of defining the structure of your static site.
+To build up the structure of your static site you simply have to fill up your `pages` directory with templates in the structure of your static site.

-Flask spark tries to give you good value per line!

-Creating your static site structure is as simple as filling a directory tree:
+E.g:

     pages
     │   about.html